Gembleng Waterfall (Air Terjun Gembleng) is a beautiful little waterfall on the less-touristy side of Bali.

-This is one of the few waterfalls in Bali where in my opinion any time of the day is a good time to visit.
+This is one of the few waterfalls in Bali where, in my opinion, any time of the day is a good time to visit.

 WHAT TO EXPECT

-To get to Gembleng Falls you actually walk up to it, unlike most Bali waterfalls which you walk down to.
+To get to Gembleng Falls, you actually walk up to it, unlike most Bali waterfalls which you walk down to.
 There are around 60 shallow and easy stairs that will lead you right to the top.

 To get to the rock pools you need to walk across a suspended wooden bridge and scramble over some rocks.
 Watch out and take care because they can be quite slippery, but it’s not too far and the view at the end is 100% worth it.

 While visiting, keep in mind this is a holy place for Balinese people so treat it with respect and pay attention to politeness, especially when meeting locals.
-They are sharing their beautiful country with you after all.
+They are sharing their beautiful land with you after all.

 The natural infinity pool at the top is where you’ll be able to capture the best shots, and of course, be sure to go for a swim to cool off in this freshwater paradise.

 MUST READ: 21 BEST TRAVEL ACCESSORIES FOR ANY TRIP

 Put your explorer’s cap on and go for a wander to the higher set of falls, or make your way down to the lower plunge pool.
 There is so much beautiful nature to find!

 TIPS FOR VISITING